samuelscho92/c201-simplified/C201_FM_Simplified/C201_3A_What_Is_Real.md

 > "Look, I am coming soon, bringing my reward with me to repay all people according to their deeds.
 I am the Alpha and the Omega, the First and the Last, the Beginning and the End."

 God is the beginning and the end of all things.
-Our past is God — he knew us before we were born (Psalm 139).
+Our past is God — he knew us before we were born.
 Our future is God — he is the final judge of all.

 ---